 Tips for trimming before mat classes

-Thick skin around the toe nails can be treated with over the counter urea based creams.
+Thick skin around the toenails can be treated with over-the-counter urea based creams.
 Appling nightly the urea cream will make that thick skin so workable it’ s top softened layer can just be wiped away with a finger!

 Ridges are a Shoe Problem not a Vinyasa Consequence

-Shoes are also the culprit in most cases of ingrown toe nails.
-A small pea size piece or smaller of cotton can be pushed under the nail to elevate it over any trapped skin to relieve pressure, and then correct the cause.
+Shoes are also the culprit in most cases of ingrown toenails.
+A small pea size piece or smaller of cotton can be pushed under the nail to elevate it over any trapped skin to relieve pressure and then correct the cause.

 Cracked nails can be fixed with a drop of glue and a patch of a small piece of tea bag.
 This is easy and hardly takes a bit of creativity!